Ikeokoli/technical-research-portfolio/SOURCES.md

 # Source notes

-Primary sources checked on 12 September 2026.
-These sources support design context and documented behavior; experiment results come from this repository's retained data.
+Primary sources checked on 12 August 2026.
+These sources support design context and documented behaviour; experiment results come from this repository's retained data.

 | Source | Used for |
 |---|---|